three sources to stabilize blood sugar

 Try one of these three protein sources within one hour of waking in the morning and eat every two to three hours to maintain healthy blood sugar levels:

-1. Protein shake: Quick and easy source of protein available as “fast food”.
-Look for a source that does not have artificial ingredients.
+1. Protein shake: Quick and easy source of protein available as "fast food".
+Look for a source that does not have artificial ingredients, such as an all natural grass fed whey protein.
 It is best to probably find this out your local health food store.
 Most shakes provide 20 to 25 g of protein.

 2. Eggs: An amazing food that can be made in so many ways.
 Each egg provides a 6 g of protein so best to have two or three.
 Make them scrambled, into an omelet or hard-boiled if you're on the go.
 Buying organic is best.